Skip to content

 Upload to Imagizer Storage

-Imagizer offers built-in image storage free of charge.
-Imagizer storage is backed by Amazon S3 which guarantees high reliability and protects against data loss.
-You may upload images directly to Imagizer.
-Images are accessible for use immediately after uploading.
+Imagizer offers built-in image storage free of charge, backed by Amazon S3 for durability.
+Upload images directly to Imagizer; they are available immediately after upload.

 TIP